Skip to content

 • project-specific conventions

-By the time validation runs, Pegium has already parsed the document and, in the usual workflow, linked references as well.
-That is why validation is the right place for rules that need semantic context rather than raw syntax.
+By the time validation runs, Pegium has parsed the document and, in the usual workflow, linked its references.
+That makes validation the right place for rules that need semantic context rather than raw syntax.

 Where to start